jackmellis/require-extension-hooks/README.md

 Returns the number of hooks queued up for this extension.
 If hook was called with multiple extensions, it will return the count of the first extension.

 ### hook.plugin(name | fn)
 Loads a plugin.

 The plugin can either be a partial name (i.e. for *require-extension-hooks-vue* you can just type `hook.plugin('vue')`), the full name of a plugin (i.e. `hook.plugin('require-extension-hooks-vue')`) or a direct function (i.e. `hook.plugin(function(config){}`).

 The plugin is automatically added to the hook queue.
 You can move it to the start of the queue by calling `hook.plugin('xxx').unshift()`.

 ### include(pattern | fn)
 Restricts the hook to only run based on the provided pattern.
-The argument can either a function (that takes the same configuration options as the hook itself), or a **glob** pattern that is matched against the filename.
+The argument can be either a function (that takes the same configuration options as the hook itself), or a **glob** pattern that is matched against the filename.
 ```js
 // these 2 examples will both only run for files in the node_modules folder
 hooks('js').include('**/node_modules/**/*.js').push(...);